 This plant also makes an excellent accent in a tropical garden bed.

 There's even a purple-flowering variety, though the red is more commonly available at nurseries and seems to be a bit more hardy.

-These plants are moderate growers you can keep about 4 feet tall.
+These plants are moderate growers you can keep about 4 to 5 feet tall.

 Although they'll grow in full sun, they seem to prefer a home in part sun to part shade.

 Though you won't get as many flowers, these plants thrive in full shade as well.

 This shrub does best in Zone 10, though you can use it as a container

 plant in Zone 9B and bring it indoors during colder weather.

 Avoid windy locations - the branches aren't strong enough to withstand them and the plant can sustain cold and wind damage.